-You can watch a full-length video documentary about my journey to the 24-hour chin-ups world record in the link below (and read about it in the report which follows)…
+You can watch a full-length video documentary about my journey to the 24-hour chin-ups world record in the link below and you can also read about it in the event report which follows…

 Event Report: 24 Hour Chin-Ups World Record (25th-26th September 2020)

 It’s hard to know where to start, having just completed my assault on the 24-hour chin-ups world record a few hours before I started writing this report…

 Some of you will remember that in 2019, a few months after setting the Double End-To-End world record for riding an ElliptiGO bike twice across Britain, I had announced my next endurance challenge would be an attempt at the 24 hour pull-ups world record.
 I wanted to take on this challenge on 16th November 2019, which was my late brother Garai’s birthday, but setting myself that date only allowed me a little over 5 months to train for it.

 I knew 5 months would be a very short time to prepare for something so epic, but I was drawn to the challenge as a fitting tribute to my late brother Garai – and also as a true test of my skills as a fitness coach.
 It was very important to me that I took on this world record attempt on Garai’s birthday despite the short preparation time I had.
 This target date led to me pushing myself quite hard in training; trying to get the fastest possible progress in my fitness conditioning.

 My elbows developed weaknesses due to the heavy training and especially because of the lack of adequate recovery between training sessions (tennis elbow) but I had quickly learned new techniques to get around those recovery issues and had built my training up to 1,600 pull-ups per session by October of 2019 (a training load which I had felt would be sufficient to allow me to do thousands of reps and get all the way to the 24 hour pull-ups world record).